 Copenhagen is rich in history.
 The Danish capital was officially founded in 1167 by Bishop Absalon, but research suggest that the location was inhabited already in the late Viking age.
 Copenhagen was a busy and strategically important merchant city throughout the medieval period where it controlled much of the lucrative trade and traffic to and from the Baltic Sea.

 It can be hard to explain the Danish word 'hygge' (sounds a bit like 'hooga').
 Roughly it translates to coziness, but that definition doesn’t quite cover it.
 Hygge is so much more and always involves creating a nice, warm atmosphere and enjoying the good things in life with good people around you.

-Denmark is Scandinavia's gourmet food powerhouse with a total of 28 Michelin Stars and 24 star-studded restaurants to choose from!
-For the past decade, Copenhagen has blazed its own trail as one of the world's great gastronomic hotspots, but Denmark's second city Aarhus has earned accolades as well.
+Denmark is Scandinavia's gourmet food powerhouse with a total of 31 Michelin Stars and 26 star-studded restaurants to choose from!
+For the past decade, Copenhagen has blazed its own trail as one of the world's great gastronomic hotspots, but now other regions have also earned these accolades.